Higher Education email marketing: How to boost student leads

 4. Remember that Higher Education email marketing is just one part of your content marketing strategy.

-Email is clearly an important way to get relevant content to recipients, but it’s only one part of your content strategy.
+Email is clearly an important way to get relevant content to recipients, but it’s only one part of your content strategy to boost student leads and increase applications.
 Other places where readers might consume content are your website, your blog, your social channels, external social channels, review sites and more.
 All of these touchpoints have the potential to help or hinder your Higher Education email marketing campaign’s success.

 Whilst you have little control of external channels – though you can influence these too – what you can do is ensure that all of your owned channels marry up.